0xAlphaDevs/EtherGigs/README.md

 - Client can create jobs which will be displayed on the client's dashboard.
 - Client can view the recieved proposals and accept them.
 - Ongoing jobs will be displayed in a table where client can search the jobs by job ID and approve the work after satisfaction.
-- If a client is approving a job , the bid amount will be listed from wallet.
+- If a client is approving a job , the bid amount will be deducted from wallet.

 ### Freenlancer